इस व्यंजन को हिन्दी में पढ़ें

 - Green cardamoms 1 (optional)

-- Boil sugar and water in a wok/pan.
+- In a sauce pan boil sugar and water.
 After the first boil reduce the heat and boil the sugar syrup till it gets thickened and makes two string syrup.
 Two string syrup means that you take a drop of syrup between your two fingers and then stretch the fingers - if the syrup that sticks between the two fingers is making two threads (or strings) then the thickness of syrup is appropriate.
 Takes about 7-8 mins.

 - Remove the outer skin of the cardamoms and grind them in the mortar.